 It is one of the important topics every female Labrador owner must know.
 Having a proper understanding of your Labrador heat cycle helps you prevent issues such as unwanted litter, miscarriages and a lot of mess.

-This article is a complete guide on Labrador heat cycle which ensures that you do not face too many problems during your Labrador heat period.
+This article is a complete guide on the Labrador heat cycle which ensures that you do not face too many problems during your Labrador heat period.